 So whack some overdrive on, and enjoy hearing those pulled-off notes ring as loud as those that are struck.
 Similarly, adding a touch of distortion also works.

 3) The Far Side Of The Fret

 Placing your fingers towards the far side of the fret – towards the body – will allow them to ring out more clearly and prevent buzz.

-This is always important, whether you’re doing pull offs or not, but it’s particularly useful when you’re using these kind of tricks which are reliant on sustain.
+This is always important, whether you’re doing pull-offs or not, but it’s particularly useful when you’re using these kinds of tricks which are reliant on sustain.

 4) Say Your Finger Numbers In Your Head